FHIR/sql-on-fhir-v2/input/pagecontent/Binary-PatientDemographics-notes.md

-This will result in a "patient_demographics" table as:
+This will result in a "patient_demographics" table that looks like this:

 | id | gender | given_name    | family_name |
 |----|--------|---------------|-------------|